phpMussel/phpMussel/_docs/readme.zh.md

 - The maximum memory usage allowed为the quarantine.
 If the total memory used by the quarantine reaches this value，the oldest quarantined文件will be deleted until the total memory used no longer reaches this value.
 This directive是important as a means of making it more difficult为any potential 攻击者 to flood your quarantine with unwanted data potentially causing run-away data usage on your hosting service.
 Value是in KB.
 Default =65536 =65536KB =64MB。

 "honeypot_mode"
-- When honeypot mode是enabled，phpMussel will attempt to quarantine every single文件upload that it encounters，regardless of 不论是否 the文件being uploaded matches any included signatures，和no actual scanning or analysis of those attempted文件uploads will actually occur.
+- When honeypot mode是enabled，phpMussel will attempt to quarantine every single文件upload that it encounters，regardless of 如果 the文件being uploaded matches any included signatures，和no actual scanning or analysis of those attempted文件uploads will actually occur.
 This functionality should be useful为those that wish to use phpMussel为the purposes of virus/malware research，but it's neither recommended to enable this functionality if the intended use of phpMussel by the user is为actual文件upload scanning，nor recommended to use the honeypot functionality为purposes other than honeypotting.
 By default，this option是disabled.
-0 = Disabled [Default]，1 = Enabled。
+0 = Disabled 【标准】，1 = Enabled。

 "scan_cache_expiry"
 -为how long should phpMussel cache the results of scanning?
 Value是the number of seconds to cache the results of scanning for.
 Default是21600 seconds (6 hours)；A value of 0 will disable caching the results of scanning。

 "disable_cli"
 - Disable CLI mode?
 CLI mode是enabled by default，but can sometimes interfere with certain testing tools (such as PHPUnit，为example)和other CLI-based applications.
 If you don't need to disable CLI mode，you should ignore this directive.
-0 = Enable CLI mode [Default]，1 = Disable CLI mode。
+0 = Enable CLI mode 【标准】，1 = Disable CLI mode。

 ####"signatures" （类别）
 Signatures configuration。